Package pyl4c

 Returns

-An M-element list of the dominant PFT among N pixels
+- An M-element 1D array of the dominant PFT among N pixels

 Expand source code